Topology of surface electromyogram signals: hand gesture decoding on Riemannian manifolds: Introduction

-We demonstrate that analysis of sEMG signals on a Riemannian manifold is more comprehensive and naturally suited for the data structure than the usual analysis in Euclidean space.
-SPD covariance matrices constructed from the multivariate sEMG timeseries lie on a cone manifold equipped with a Riemannian metric.
-For computational efficiency and numerical stability, we study the SPD matrices via Cholesky decomposition in the Cholesky space,\cite{Lin_2019} the collection of lower triangular matrices whose diagonal elements are all positive.
-We demonstrate that covariance matrices from different individuals lie in different neighborhoods of the manifold space owing to the combined influence of an individual's anatomical and physiological factors on the sEMG signals and that the difference in sEMG signals among individuals can be quantified using the geodesic distance (length of the shortest curve between two points on a surface) between corresponding covariance matrices.
-We present two supervised learning algorithms (manifold minimum distance to mean and manifold support vector machine) and one unsupervised learning algorithm (manifold {\em k}-medoids clustering) to classify hand gestures on the Riemannian manifold.
+To overcome the limitations of existing methods, we propose a more principled approach by analyzing EMG signals on a Riemannian manifold, which offers a more comprehensive and natural framework for representing the data structure compared to conventional Euclidean analysis.
+Specifically, the SPD covariance matrices derived from multivariate EMG time series form a structured representation on a cone manifold with a Riemannian metric.
+This geometric framework naturally preserves the spatial correlations in muscle contraction patterns.

+To ensure computational efficiency and numerical stability, we study these SPD matrices via Cholesky decomposition in the Cholesky space \cite{Lin_2019}, which consists of lower triangular matrices with positive diagonal elements.
+We demonstrate that covariance matrices from different individuals occupy distinct neighborhoods within the manifold space due to the combined influence of anatomical and physiological factors on EMG signals.
+Furthermore, we quantify inter-individual differences in EMG signals using the geodesic distance - the length of the shortest curve between two points on a surface (between corresponding covariance matrices).

+Leveraging this geometric structure, we introduce two supervised learning algorithms - manifold minimum distance to mean and manifold support vector machine - along with one unsupervised learning algorithm, manifold {\em k}-medoids clustering, to classify hand gestures directly on the Riemannian manifold.
+This approach not only mitigates the challenges associated with existing feature extraction techniques and deep learning models but also offers a more interpretable and data-efficient alternative for EMG-based gesture recognition.